aws/aws-fpga/hdk/cl/examples/README.md

-# Building a Custom Logic AFI for AWS FPGA instances
+# Overview on Process for Building a Custom Logic (CL) Implementation for AWS FPGA Instances (RTL-flow)

-The developer can build their own Custom Logic (CL) and deploy it on AWS.
+The developer can build their own Custom Logic (CL) using RTL (Verilog or VHDL language) or use high-layer language like OpenCL/SDAccel, and deploy it on AWS.
+This document describes the process for building CL from RTL.

 The CL must comply with the [AWS Shell specifications](../../docs/AWS_Shell_Interface_Specification.md), and pass through the build scripts.

 The [CL Examples directory](https://github.com/aws/aws-fpga/tree/master/hdk/cl/examples) is provided to assist developers in creating a functional CL implementation.
 Each example includes:

 1. The design source code for the example under the `/design` directory.
 2. The timing, clock and placement constraints files, scripts for compiling the example design.
 (This requires running in an instance/server that have Xilinx tools and license installed.
-Developers are recommended to use the "FPGA Development AMI" available free of charge on [AWS Marketplace](https://aws.amazon.com/marketplace/).
+Developers are recommended to use the **FPGA Development AMI** available free of charge on [AWS Marketplace](https://aws.amazon.com/marketplace/).
-3. The final build, called Design CheckPoint (DCP) that can be submitted for AWS to generate the AFI.
+3. The final build, called Design CheckPoint (DCP) that can be submitted for AWS (in a tar file, together with a [manifest](../../docs/AFI_manifest.md))to generate the AFI.
 4. An AFI-ID for a pre-generated AFI that matches the example design.
-5. Software source code required on the FPGA-enabled instance to run the example.
+5. Runtime software source code required on the FPGA-enabled instance to run the example.
 6. Software binary that can be loaded on an FPGA-enabled instance to test the AFI.

-In summary:
+_In summary:_

 - An AFI can be created using the files in 1, 2, and 3.
 The AFI creation can take place on any EC2 instance or on premise.
 - The AFI can be used in an EC2 F1 instance by using the files in 4, 5 and 6.